krlLashini/ESBII-IT12024582/Lab1.md

-1. Install PuTTY
+1.Install PuTTY
 Download and install PuTTY

-2. Get the ID of the instance
+2.Get the ID of the instance
 u can get the ID of your instance using the Amazon EC2 console

-3. Get the public DNS name of the instance
+3.Get the public DNS name of the instance
 You can get the public DNS for your instance using the Amazon EC2 console (check the Public DNS column; if this column is hidden, click the Show/Hide icon and select Public DNS)

-4. Locate the private key
+4.Locate the private key
 your IP address to your instance
 You'll need the fully-qualified path of the .pem file for the key pair that you specified when you launched the instance.

-5. Enable inbound SSH traffic from
+5.Enable inbound SSH traffic from

 ## CONVERTING YOUR PRIVATE KEY USING PUTTYGEN ##

-1. Start PuTTYgen.
+1.Start PuTTYgen.
 Under Type of key to generate, select SSH-2 RSA.

 ![](https://cloud.githubusercontent.com/assets/13194331/8733106/79febc7a-2c1f-11e5-8ae3-8825bf5db428.png)

-2. lick Load.
+2.Click Load.
 By default, PuTTYgen displays only files with the extension .ppk.
 To locate your .pem file, select the option to display files of all types.Select your .pem file for the key pair that you specified when you launch your instance, and then click Open.
 Click OK to dismiss the confirmation dialog box.

 ![](https://cloud.githubusercontent.com/assets/13194331/8733107/7a044a00-2c1f-11e5-9c9c-df5a6b43f231.png)

-3. Click Save private key to save the key in the format that PuTTY can use.
+3.Click Save private key to save the key in the format that PuTTY can use.
 PuTTYgen displays a warning about saving the key without a passphrase.
 Click Yes.

 ![](https://cloud.githubusercontent.com/assets/13194331/8733111/7a08e04c-2c1f-11e5-956b-1f21804e20a5.png)